Building Client-Contractor Relationships

 Long-term customers generally do far more than buy a company’s construction services.
 They connect with the business itself, which incentivizes them to keep coming back.
 Through your website content, email marketing, and social media posts, make sure you are engaging your audience and increasing their personal connection.

-Construction ERP softwares with built-in CRM services like Sage Intacct and Acumatica help businesses personalize their interactions with customers.
+Construction ERP software with built-in CRM services like Sage Intacct and Acumatica help businesses personalize their interactions with customers.
 With the right tools in place, you can gather data on your customers and similar customers, so that you can adjust the project costs, timelines, and expectations to their liking.
-This nurtures a unique one-on-one relationship between your customer and your company.
+This nurtures a unique one-on-one client-contractor relationship.

 2. Gather Data on Your Customers